SKorea approaches WTO over China economic retaliation

 The moves are seen in the South as economic retaliation for the installation of the Terminal High Altitude Area Defense (THAAD) system to guard against threats from the nuclear-armed North, which Beijing sees it as a threat to its own military.

-The trade ministry asked China to “comply with its obligations” and raised the issue of possible violation of WTO rules with the Geneva-based organization, minister Joo Hyung-Hwan told Seoul lawmakers.
+The trade ministry asked China to “comply with its obligations” and raised the issue of possible violation of WTO rules with the Geneva-based organisation, minister Joo Hyung-Hwan told Seoul lawmakers.

 But the move was not a legal step to seek WTO dispute settlement, a spokeswoman for the ministry said.
 That could mean it was more of a symbolic move intended to raise international awareness.